amygori/kb/w1/mac-setup.md

 * Under *Firewall*, click *Turn Firewall On*.
 * Under *FileVault*, enable FileVault.
 This will encrypt your disk.
 Without it, anyone with a bootable USB drive can get full access to your computer.

+## Visual Studio Code

+[Visual Studio Code](https://code.visualstudio.com/) (VSCode) is the program we will primarily use to edit code.
+Go to [the VSCode homepage](https://code.visualstudio.com/) and download it.
+Once downloaded, drag and drop the Visual Studio Code application file into your Applications folder.

+## Google Chrome

+[Google Chrome](https://www.google.com/chrome/) is the browser we will use in class.
+Download it.
+Once downloaded, drag and drop the Visual Studio Code application file into your Applications folder.

 ## iTerm2

 iTerm2 is an open source replacement for Apple's Terminal.
 It's highly customizable and comes with a lot of useful features.